Rock-Candy-Tea/RSSHUB-PAGE/post/社交媒体/Gab - 熱門/OPINION_ A _Trumper_ Social Media Platform Is a Bad Idea Trump Should Sign Up For Gab Insteadhttps___bigleaguepoliticscom_opinion-a-trumper-social.md

 ---
-title: OPINION_ A _Trumper_ Social Media Platform Is a Bad Idea.
-Trump Should Sign Up For Gab Insteadhttps___bigleaguepolitics.com_opinion-a-trumper-social...
+title: 'OPINION_ A _Trumper_ Social Media Platform Is a Bad Idea.
+Trump Should Sign Up For Gab Insteadhttps___bigleaguepolitics.com_opinion-a-trumper-social...'
 categories:
     - 社交媒体
     - Gab - 熱門